DeepSportradar/instance-segmentation-challenge/README.md

 python tools/convert_output.py challenge-output.pkl
 ```

-And the resulting `challenge-output.json` file be uploaded on EvalAI.
+And here should appear the resulting `challenge-output.json` file ready to be uploaded on EvalAI.

 ## License